Hannah Murray

 Hannah Murray in 'Martine'

-In 2015, the British actress appeared in the independent American movie ‘Lily & Kat’, where her protagonist was facing the crisis of adulthood.
-The movie told the story of two inseparable friends (portrayed by Jessica Rothe and Hannah), and how one of them decided to go to England for a couple of days.
-Before the departure, the girls decided to enjoy the nightlife in the company of a mysterious artist (Jack Falahee).
+In 2015, the British actress appeared in independent American film 'Lily & Kat', where her character grapples with the transition to adulthood.
+The film follows two inseparable friends (played by Jessica Rothe and Hannah) as one prepares to move to England.
+Before the departure, the two decide to hit the town with a mysterious artist (Jack Falahee).

-That’s when the Danish movie ‘Bridgend’ came out, based on the real-life teenage suicide cases in the town.
-The transformation of Hannah into the movie’s heroine named Sara was highly appraised at the premiere, which was held at the TriBeCa Film Festival, earning her an award for the best female role.
-She was also proclaimed as Actress of the Year at the Palma-de-Mallorca and Ourense festivals.
+That's when the Danish movie 'Bridgend' came out, based on the real-life teenage suicide cases in the town.
+Hannah's transformation into the movie's heroine Sara earned high praise at the premiere, which was held at the TriBeCa Film Festival, earning her an award for the best female role.
+She was also named Actress of the Year at the Palma-de-Mallorca and Ourense festivals.

 Jeppe Rønde, Hannah Murray, Josh O'Connor and Steven Waddington Q&A - Bridgend

-In 2016, yet another movie was released where she starred - the Spanish war drama ‘The Chosen’, based on the murder of Leon Trotsky.
-She played the role of Sylvia Ageloff, secretary of the Flying Dutchman of worldwide revolution, the bride of his murderer, though she was not tied to the crime anyhow.
+In 2016, she starred in another film - the Spanish war drama 'The Chosen', based on the murder of Leon Trotsky.
+She played the role of Sylvia Ageloff, secretary to the globe-trotting revolutionary, the bride of his murderer, though she had no connection to the crime.

 Hannah Murray in seasons 2 and 8 of 'Game of Thrones'